Big neighbours: Russia & the European Union

 We stand for the development of an equitable dialogue and comprehensive cooperation with the European Commission and the EU Member States, including through the Eastern Partnership program.

 Our long-term objective is to secure a balanced and mutually beneficial cooperation with both Russia and the European Union.

 The post-Soviet area

-Belarus is largely engaged in multi-aspect cooperation with the former Soviet republics at bilateral level and within the integration institutions – the Commonwealth of Independent States, Eurasian Economic Community and Collective Security Treaty Organization.
+Belarus is largely engaged in multi-aspect cooperation with the former Soviet republics at bilateral level and within the integration institutions – the Commonwealth of Independent States, Eurasian Economic Union and Collective Security Treaty Organization.

 We support further integration within the CIS, firstly in economy, free trade policy, military area and in heading off organized crime and terrorism.